Fiyin-Anne/hello-world/README.md

 # hello-world
 just a repository

 Hi, I am a self-taught pythonista!
 Haha.
-Hoping to learn more, add value to the STEM community and make money while at it.
+Hoping to learn more, add value to the STEM community.